godotengine/godot-docs/tutorials/step_by_step/singletons_autoload.rst

 Two scenes are present, scene_a.scn and scene_b.scn on an otherwise empty project.
 Each are identical and contain a button connected to a callback for going to the opposite scene.
-When the project runs, it starts n scene_a.scn.
+When the project runs, it starts in scene_a.scn.
 However, this does nothing and pressing the button does not work.

 global.gd